intrepidor/Esp8266-Arduino-Makefile/README.md

 Tested with Windows 7 and cygwinx64, and Ubuntu 14.04 x64.

 ## Changelog
+22/Feb/2016 : Allan Inda
+- Fixed makefile so it works for both Linux and Cygwin/Windows

 18/Feb/2016 : Allan Inda
 - Fixed Windows path issues.
 - Both Ubuntu and Cygwin/Windows work

 14/Feb/2016 : Allan Inda
 - forked from thunderace/Esp8266-Arduino-Makefile (Latest commit bf8cc59  on Dec 8, 2015)
 - added install script for cygwinx64 (tested on Windows 7 Pro)